Edit

 Share via

-High availability implementation guide utilizing Azure Front Door and alternate ingress solutions
+High-availability implementation guide for using Azure Front Door and alternate ingress solutions

-Azure Front Door is designed to provide exceptional resiliency and availability for both external customers and Microsoft's internal properties.
-While Front Door's architecture meets or exceeds the needs of most production workloads, it's important to acknowledge that no distributed system is immune to failure.
+Azure Front Door is designed to provide exceptional resilience and availability for both external customers and Microsoft's internal properties.
+Although the architecture of Azure Front Door meets or exceeds the needs of most production workloads, no distributed system is immune to failure.

-This article provides high‑level, step‑by‑step instructions for implementing Azure Traffic Manager to enable manual failover from Front Door to either an alternate CDN or Application Gateway WAF during rare Front Door service interruptions.
+This article provides high‑level, step‑by‑step instructions for implementing Azure Traffic Manager to enable manual failover from Azure Front Door to either an alternate content delivery network (CDN) or an Azure Application Gateway web application firewall (WAF) during rare Azure Front Door service interruptions.
 It supplements the guidance in Global routing redundancy for mission-critical web applications.

 Multiple strategies exist within the industry for achieving high availability (HA) in CDN and web application architectures.
-The approach outlined in this article focuses on a straightforward, manual “break‑glass” failover pattern that allows customers to quickly redirect traffic during an outage and seamlessly restore routing back to Front Door once service health is confirmed.
+The approach outlined in this article focuses on a straightforward, manual "break‑glass" failover pattern.
+Customers can use the pattern to quickly redirect traffic during an outage and seamlessly restore routing back to Azure Front Door after service health is confirmed.

 The article also includes guidance for implementing HA patterns in production environments, establishing health monitoring, and creating operational runbooks to support ongoing readiness.